In this chapter we are going to look at the value of grace as a gift, but before we go on to that, I want to remind you of two important points:

 - Our salvation

 - Produces righteousness

 - What is meant by falling from grace and what is the tragedy of it happening?

 - How can we keep from falling from grace?

 - Read Romans 6:1-11.
-How does Paul explain the idea that we should no longer look to deliberately sin?
+How does Paul explain the idea that we should no longer sin deliberately?

-- How does this lesson help you and others come to a greater relationship with Jesus and to grow spiritually?
+- How does this lesson help you and others build a greater relationship with Jesus and grow spiritually?